victorpatru/syntaxia/apps/app/src/descriptions/railway-fullstack-product.md

 Autonomy: We have very few meetings.
 Just a Monday and a Friday to go over the Company Board.
 We think your time is sacred, whether it's at work, or outside of work.
 Ownership: We're a company with a high ownership, high autonomy culture.
 We hope that you'll come in, help us, and over the course of many years do the best work of your life.
 When we bring you onboard, we expect you to change the company.
 Novel problems/solutions: We're a startup that's well funded, with cool problems, which lets us implement novel solutions!
 We abhor "busywork" and think, whether it's community, engineering, operations, etc there's always opportunity for creative and high leverage solutions.
-Growth: We want you to grow with us, but we know that talent is loaned, so when you figure out what area you want to grow in next, whether it's at Railway or outside, we'll make sure you land there.`, },
+Growth: We want you to grow with us, but we know that talent is loaned, so when you figure out what area you want to grow in next, whether it's at Railway or outside, we'll make sure you land there.
-  {
-    id: "vercel-platforms-fs",
-    label: "Vercel — Sr. Full-Stack Engineer (Platforms)",
-    description:
-      "Vercel builds developer-first platforms around Next.js and edge runtimes.
-We are hiring a Senior Full-Stack Engineer to deliver high-quality experiences across React/TypeScript, Node.js, serverless/edge functions, routing, caching/CDN layers, and performance tooling.
-You will collaborate with product and design to ship reliable, scalable features that improve DX and platform extensibility.", },
-  {
-    id: "stripe-payments-reliability",
-    label: "Stripe — Sr. Backend Engineer (Payments Reliability)",
-    description:
-      "Stripe processes global payments at scale.
-We are looking for a Senior Backend Engineer to own distributed services with high availability and strong consistency guarantees.
-Experience with JVM or Go services, queueing, idempotency, data modeling, observability, SLOs/SLIs, and incident management is required.
-You will lead reliability initiatives and partner closely with product to improve resiliency.", },
-  {
-    id: "openai-systems-production",
-    label: "OpenAI — Sr. Systems Engineer (Production)",
-    description:
-      "OpenAI operates large-scale systems for inference and training.
-We are hiring a Senior Systems Engineer to design, build, and operate production infrastructure with strong reliability and security.
-Experience with GPU scheduling, networking, infra-as-code, Linux systems, observability, and security best practices is required.
-You will improve performance, reduce latency, and maintain strict operational standards.", },
-];